DavidMellul/DocxGlossaryGen/README.md

 	    "word" : "The word you want to define", "definition" : "The actual definition of this word" }
-If you want to add a new definition, you simply have to type (copy/paste) those two lines ine the "content" array of content.json
+If you want to add a new definition, you simply have to type (copy/paste) those two lines in the "content" array of content.json

    ----------